 Every hike on this list is less than 5 miles, and many are much shorter.
-Most of them are easy, so they are appropriate for almost all ages and ability levels.
+Most of them are easy, so they are appropriate for almost all ages and ability levels, making them great options for families.
 There are a few hikes that are on the strenuous side, since you will either hike up a steep hill or use ladders or chains to get up and over obstacles.

 Note: All hiking distances are round trip.